Alert skier spots snowboard, digs to save man near WA ski area

 Editor’s note: This video contains cursing.

-When he received no response, he shuffled over to the board and start frantically digging.
+When he received no response, he shuffled over to the board and started frantically digging.

 “Hold on — I’m coming,” Zuber called out.